Difference between Spring boot and NestJS

 @Get('recent')

-are different methods, so the order doesn't matter.
+note that @Post and @Get are different methods, so the order doesn't matter.

-are also distinguishable on their own, so the order doesn't matter.
+in the @Get routing rule, login and recent are also distinguishable on their own, so the order doesn't matter.

-must be placed after login
+however, :userId must be placed after login and recent.

-rule will intercept both the login
+otherwise, the :userId rule will intercept both the login and recent rules.

 this happens over and over again.